jmeisele/golang_rest/README.md

 # REST API with Go

-Simple CRUD backend with Golang Gorilla Mux
+Learning the Gorilla Mux package by building a simple CRUD Webserver.

 Create --> POST
 Read --> GET